Kayto/Retroshield-SW/t2650_pipbug_mwbasic_ram/README.md

 This means removal of the code patch that was in the original t2650_pipbug.ino.
 See notes for the t2650_serial code.

 I tried assembling a combined pipbug and BASIC rom.
 Given the overlap on the RAM and ROM in the memory map it fell into the "too hard to do" category.
 As a result I modified the teensy code to load MicroWorld BASIC into ram at boot.
-The code is located at $0800.
+The code is located at $0800, so can be run with G0800 CR.

- The memory map therefore looks like this.
+ The memory map looks like this.
 ```
 ROM
    0000-03FF   PIPBUG in ROM